BasedLinux/bsd/src/bsd/flake.md

 flakes, making it possible to have multi-repository Bsd projects.

-A flake is a filesystem tree (typically fetched from a Git repository or a tarball) that contains a file named `flake.bsd` in the root directory. `flake.bsd` specifies some metadata about the flake such as dependencies (called *inputs*), as well as its *outputs* (the Bsd values such as packages or BasedLinux modules provided by the flake).
+A flake is a filesystem tree (typically fetched from a Git repository or a tarball) that contains a file named `flake.nix` in the root directory. `flake.nix` specifies some metadata about the flake such as dependencies (called *inputs*), as well as its *outputs* (the Bsd values such as packages or BasedLinux modules provided by the flake).